Request a criminal background check or police report from the Connecticut State Police.

 Search government agencies open to the public to find assets of companies, corporations, or individuals.

-Search the Connecticut State Library archived resources on land and property records until 1900.
+Search the Connecticut State Library archived land titles, registration and transfer

 - Connecticut Property Records